-When plasma cells have DNA damage, they can overproduce.
-This can weaken the immune system and can lead to abnormal amounts of M-protein that can damage the kidneys.
+When plasma cells have DNA damage, they can produce abnormal proteins (or M-proteins).
+M-proteins can damage the kidneys and weaken the immune system.

 These damaged (cancerous) plasma cells rapidly spread and replace normal cells with tumors, usually in the bone marrow.